th2-net/th2-infra/README.md

 ```

 ### Set namespace `service` as a current
-It's an optional step, but it gets slightly simpler checking result of installation.
+It's an optional step, but it gets slightly simpler checking the result of installation.
 In all installation commands we explicitly define namespaces to avoid possible mistakes.
 ```
 kubectl config set-context --current --namespace=service
 ```